ybrow001/CEP_Lab_Extension_Submissions/lab_extensions_documentation.md

 As it does this, the filter's noise parameters should also change.
 This should be audible as more fine grained noise when the LDR detects a higher intensity of light and more sparse, harsh grained noise when it detects low light.

-Due the light in each space this programme may be run being an uncontrolled variable, the mixing of the audio files and parameters of the filter can vary in their balance.
+Due to the light in each space this programme may be run being an uncontrolled variable, the mixing of the audio files and parameters of the filter can vary in their balance.
 In order to solve any issues with hearing the effects clearly, the global variable called **lightThreshold**  can be adjusted from between **0.0** and **1.0** to alter the balance of the mix and find a sweetspot, where the outcome is clearly audible.

 The project folder contains a main render.cpp file which handles the main running of the code, via a render loop iterating at the audio block size and nested loop at the sample rate derived from the Bela's context.